Professional edition active

 • Wounds or other burn-related injuries that require transfer to a specialized burn unit (see treatment of burns)

-In these cases, decide together with the receiving burn center what burn care to provide before transfer.
+In these patients, consult with the receiving burn center to decide whether to initiate certain aspects of burn care before transfer.

 Complications of Debriding and Dressing a Burn